 I agree.

+Just anecdotal, but i have hatched hundreds of other snakes and i too believe too hot can cause health problems through that experiance.
 In addition, what if your thermometer is reading lower than the actual temperature?
 You could go over max temps that way without knowing and harm your snakes.

 So… for me better safe than sorry.